MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 Vacuum boots can eliminate a ton of dust but they usually don't get it all.
 Their big advantages are that they are cheap to get ahold of, easy to remove, and only require you to own a shop-vac.

 The big disadvantages are imperfect dust collection, and that the boot can sometimes get in the way with the part you are trying to cut.
-Imagine cutting a very deep pocket in a solid block of wood.
+Imagine cutting a deep, conical pocket in a solid block of wood.
 There is just no way for a dust boot to accomodate this while still being effective.
 For shallow cuts over large areas though, a dust boot is a fantastic choice.

 ## Enclosure